Check you’re on the electoral register Click to get info

 Making changes or adding new names

-The quickest way to do this is online.
+The quickest way to do this is on the GOV.UK register to vote page.
 You can also complete and return the form via post.

-Any individuals added to the household enquiry form will need to register to vote on GOV.UK.
+Any individuals added to the household enquiry form will still need to register to vote.

 If this doesn't happen, the Electoral Registration Officer will send them a voter registration form.

 If you move house or if your details change, you can update your registration at any time of year on the GOV.UK register to vote page.
 You will receive confirmation in writing, to keep as proof of your registration.